When we speak of free software, we are referring to freedom, not price, Richard M. Stallman.

 Application software refers to programs that perform specific tasks for end-users and organizations, such as games, word processors, spreadsheets, and image processing software.

 Therefore, a computer is basically an electronic toolbox for working with information.
-You can use it to type a document (it also corrects your spelling mistakes), keep in touch with your family and friends (Instant Messaging “IM”, Video Chat, etc.), edit and share ../images or videos (red-eye removal, remove unwanted objects or apply filters), play games, perform mathematical calculations, shop online, etc.
+You can use it to create and format text documents (it also corrects your spelling and grammar mistakes), keep in touch with your family and friends (Instant Messaging “IM”, Video Chat, etc.), edit and share images or videos (red-eye removal, remove unwanted objects or apply filters), play games, perform mathematical calculations, shop online, etc.